keboola/developers-docs/extend/docker/quick-start.md

 You can then inspect the container contents: 'ls /data/'.
 For more details on see [Howto](/extend/docker/running/)

-### Step 6 - Deployment
+### Step 6 -- Deployment

-It is best to use a docker registry ([Dockerhub](https://hub.docker.com/) or [Quay](https://quay.io/)) for Deployment and to set up an [automated build](/extend/docker/tutorial/automated-build/).
-To be usable in KBC, the image must be available in one of the supported registries (Dockerhub, Quay).
+It is best to use a Docker registry and set up [automated builds](/extend/docker/tutorial/automated-build/) for deployment.
+To be usable in KBC, the image must be available in one of the supported registries ([Dockerhub](https://hub.docker.com/) or [Quay](https://quay.io/)).
 We support both public and private images.

 To deploy the application to production, it must first be [registered](/extend/registration/).
 Once the